I thought it might be helpful for people following my guide for installing macOS Catalina on Proxmox if I described my setup and how I’m using macOS.

 - EVGA SuperNOVA 750 G2 750W

-My Proxmox machine is my desktop computer, so I pass most of this hardware straight through to the macOS Mojave VM that I use as my daily-driver machine.
+My Proxmox machine is my desktop computer, so I pass most of this hardware straight through to the macOS Catalina VM that I use as my daily-driver machine.
 I pass through both USB 2 controllers, the USB 3 controller, the NVMe SSD, and one of the gigabit network ports, plus the R9 280X graphics card.